Lebanon: America's Proxy Front (2023–Present)

 📊Where The Money Went

-The $21.7 billion in US military aid to Israel since October 2023 (Brown University Costs of War estimate) includes: $8.7 billion supplemental approved April 2024 (Iron Dome, David's Sling, munitions), plus ongoing Foreign Military Financing and emergency drawdowns.
-The damage to Lebanon totaled $14 billion per the World Bank's 2025 RDNA — $6.8 billion in physical destruction (infrastructure, housing, agriculture) and $7.2 billion in economic losses (tourism collapse, trade disruption, displacement costs).
-Lebanon's GDP contracted 5.7% in 2024 alone.
+The $21.7 billion in US military aid to Israel since October 2023 (Brown University Costs of War estimate) funded the Lebanon campaign through multiple channels: $8.7 billion supplemental approved April 2024 (Iron Dome interceptors at $40,000-50,000 each, David's Sling missiles, precision-guided munitions, bunker-buster bombs); ongoing Foreign Military Financing ($3.8 billion annually); emergency Presidential drawdown authority for immediate weapons transfers; and intelligence sharing and logistics support.
+The damage to Lebanon totaled $14 billion per the World Bank's 2025 RDNA — $6.8 billion in physical destruction (infrastructure, housing, agriculture, industry) and $7.2 billion in economic losses (tourism collapse from $9B industry to near-zero, trade disruption, displacement costs, healthcare system strain).
+Lebanon's GDP contracted 5.7% in 2024 alone — on top of a cumulative 58% contraction since 2019.
+The 2006 war had cost Israel $1.6 billion and Lebanon approximately $3.5 billion; the 2023-2026 campaign dwarfs those figures by an order of magnitude.
+Total estimated cost to US taxpayers for the Lebanon front specifically: $15 billion+.

 Debt Impact